Yotsuba&!: Reception

 Yotsuba&! is drawn not in the vertical four-panel strips of Azuma's earlier series, Azumanga Daioh, but in a full-page format, giving him more artistic scope.
 Azuma's work on Yotsuba&! has been noted for its clean art, detailed backgrounds, and expressive faces.
 Azuma is also praised for his joyous tone, slice-of-life storytelling, comedic writing, and eccentric yet realistic characters, especially Yotsuba herself.

 The Comics Reporter described the series as "read[ing] like a love letter to the way kids can be at the age of 2–5," and a reviewer at Anime News Network compared Azuma's ability to capture "the wonder of childhood" to Bill Watterson's in Calvin and Hobbes.
 Manga: The Complete Guide described it as "a light, feel-good manga, like an endless summer day".
-Nicholas Penedo of Animeland said "with Yotsuba, we find ourselves plunged into the wonderful world of childhood," calling the French edition of volume eight, "A beautiful manga for children and adults."
-BD Gest praised Azuma's skill in making distinct secondary characters, calling them "immediately recognisable", and saying that they each spice up the story in their own ways.
+Nicholas Penedo of Animeland said, "with Yotsuba, we find ourselves plunged into the wonderful world of childhood," calling the French edition of volume eight a "beautiful manga for children and adults."
+BD Gest praised Azuma's skill in designing distinct secondary characters, calling them "immediately recognisable", and saying that they each spice up the story in their own ways.
 However, Azuma has been criticized for creating characters that are "too clean, too perfectly functional", for overusing "outrageous expressions and reactions", and for dragging out jokes too long.

 Yotsuba&! has been popular with readers as well as reviewers.
 For example, on Amazon.co.jp, volume six was the third best-selling comic in Japan for the first half of 2007, and volume eight was the second best-selling comic in Japan for 2008; volumes seven and eight both were number two on the Tohan comics chart the week they debuted.
-Volume eight sold more than 450,000 copies in 2008, making it one of the top 50 bestselling manga volumes on the Oricon chart for the year.
+Volume eight sold more than 450,000 copies in 2008, making it one of the top 50 best-selling manga volumes on the Oricon chart for the year.
 The first five volumes of the English translation were each among the top 100 selling graphic novels in the United States in the month of release.
 Volume six of the English edition reached number 3 on the New York Times best seller list for manga, and it stayed on the list for four weeks.
 Volume 8 debuted at No. 2 on the manga best seller list.
-As of 27 April 2018, over 13.7 million copies of the manga have been printed in Japan and over 3 million outside of Japan, including the U.S., France, Germany, Italy, Spain, Russia, Sweden, Finland, Korea, China, Taiwan, Indonesia, Thailand, and Vietnam.
+As of April 27, 2018, over 13.7 million copies of the manga have been printed in Japan and over 3 million outside of Japan, including the U.S., France, Germany, Italy, Spain, Russia, Sweden, Finland, Korea, China, Taiwan, Indonesia, Thailand, and Vietnam.